MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--/Scope-->
 <!--Description-->

-Added in Windows 10, version 1903.
-Also available in Windows 10, versions 1809, 1803, and 1709.
 Allows IT admins to specify the number of days a user has before feature updates are installed on their devices automatically.
 Updates and restarts will occur regardless of active hours and the user will not be able to reschedule.
 <!--/Description-->
 <!--ADMXMapped-->
 ADMX Info: